Disjoint pairs in set systems with restricted intersection: Introduction

 \begin{cor} Let $L$ be a set of $s$ nonnegative integers and suppose that $(\mA, \mB)$ is a pair of $L$-cross-intersecting set systems.
 Then

 with equality if and only if $L = \{0, \ldots , s-1\}$. \end{cor} Of course, the most trivial bound upper bound on $d(\mA, \mB)$ is given by the product $|\mA||\mB|$, and the problem of bounding $|\mA||\mB|$ for $L$-cross-intersecting $(\mA, \mB)$ has been studied before.
 For example, Keevash and Sudakov~\cite{crossIntersection} proved that if $L$ is a set of $s$ nonnegative integers and $n$ is sufficiently large (depending on $s$), then $|\mA||\mB| \le \sum_{k=0}^{s-1}\binom{n}{k}2^n$ for any $L$-cross-intersecting pair $(\mA, \mB)$ in $\mP[n] \times \mP[n]$, with equality if and only if $L = \{0, \ldots, s-1\}$.
-Therefore, the same example that maximizes the number of disjoint pairs in \Cref{cor:Lintersecting} maximizes the product $|\mA||\mB|$, when $n$ is sufficiently large.
-It is still unknown whether this bound holds for every $s$ and $n$.
-The only general upper bound was given by Sgall~\cite{Sgall}.
-In contrast, note that in \Cref{cor:Lintersecting}, our bound holds for all $s$ and $n$.
+The example $\mA = [n]^{(\leq s - 1)}, \mB = \mP[n]$ shows that this result is tight (and also shows that \Cref{cor:Lintersecting} is tight).
+It is still unknown whether this bound on $|\mA||\mB|$ holds for every $s$ and $n$.
+More results are known when $L = \{\ell\}$ consists of a single intersection size (see~\cite{alon-lubetzky} and~\cite{crossIntersection} for more details).
+The only general upper bound (holding for all $s$, $n$) was given by Sgall~\cite{Sgall}.
+In contrast, note that our bound in \Cref{cor:Lintersecting} holds for all $s$ and $n$.

 Motivated by \Cref{thm:t-avoiding-double}, it is natural to ask what happens to the parameter $d(\mA, \mB)$ when we impose that $\mA, \mB \subset [n]^{(r)}$ are both \emph{uniform}.
 Here it turns out that avoiding an intersection is not that much of a restriction, at least when $r$ is fixed and $n$ is large.
 Consider the following family of examples.